vedantchimmad/AWS_Tutorial/AWS_MachineLearning/README.md

   * transcribe customer service calls
   * automate closed captioning and subtitling
   * generate metadata for media assets to create a fully searchable archive
+## Amazon Polly
+* Turn text into lifelike speech using deep learning
+* Allowing you to create applications that talk